 Next and final day is a Monday and my friend has to head off to work in the morning leaving me to explore a bit more of Leiden on my own.
 I head off to see a few things including the De Burcht Leiden Castle, Valk Windmill and some of the Leiden poems which are etched on random buildings around the town.
 Of course on such a lovely day I’m happy wandering along the watersides as well to see some of the house boats and exploring to see the pretty streets.

 By afternoon, my local guide is back and we decide to head to the beach.
 First he wants to check if his mother’s car is available so we cycling to the other side of Leiden to check.
 But when I say WE cycle…. he cycles and I’m poised on the back on a little shelf over the wheel.
 He assures me all the Dutch do this and I agree I have seen lots of people on the back of bikes this way but that doesn’t make me any less anxious about heading out in the traffic.
 Turns out after the 15 minutes journey the car is not free and therefore we have to make it back again.
 I survive and I guess I can say I can fit in with the locals now.

 Instead we jump on a bus and head out to Noordwijk aan Zee for a little wander on the beach.
 It’s quite windy but still pretty warm so we head for a drink and later a quick dinner before heading back to Leiden for a lazy evening watching the telly.
 The 5th of May is actually Liberation Day for the Dutch.
 We had spotted some of the preparations in Amsterdam the day before but we end up watching the ceremonies on the tv before off to bed.

-Next day head for the airport quite early in the morning before Michiel goes to work but am quite chuffed that I make it to the airport myself.
-Homeward bound to prepare for the next adventure later in the month…Iceland.
+Next day I head for the airport quite early in the morning before my host heads to work but am quite chuffed that I make it to the airport myself.